 P-15 SHORELINE [EROSION CONTROL] HARDENING

-SPA-1 Like to like repair of a lawfully existing shoreline hardening structure or device, provided that the applicant shows that the repair will not adversely affect beach processes or lateral public access along the shoreline, the repair does not increase the size of the original structure, and the repair does not exceed fifty percent of the total replacement cost.
-When requested by the department, the applicant shall make this showing by providing two professionally licensed construction estimates along with the size and dimensions of the original structure such as approved plans, engineering or architectural drawings, surveys, and legible pictures.
+SPA-1 Like to like repair of a lawfully existing shoreline hardening structure or device, provided that the applicant shows that the repair will not result in additional adverse affects to beach processes or lateral public access along the shoreline, excluding temporary impacts during repairs, the repair does not increase the size of the original structure, except for reasonable modifications to the structure that do not increase the structure’s footprint toward the shoreline, and the repair does not exceed fifty percent of the total replacement cost.
+When requested by the department, the applicant shall make this showing by providing a professionally licensed construction estimate along with the size and dimensions of the original structure such as approved plans, engineering or architectural drawings, surveys, and legible pictures.
 Work shall be conducted by a professionally licensed contractor.

 [(D-1)] [Seawall, revetment, groin, or other coastal erosion control structure or device, including sand placement, to control erosion of land or inland area by coastal waters, provided that the applicant shows that (1) the applicant would be deprived of all reasonable use of the land or building without the permit;(2) the use would not adversely affect beach processes or lateral public access along the shoreline, without adequately compensating the State for its loss; or (3) public facilities (e.g., public roads) critical to public health, safety, and welfare would be severely damaged or destroyed without a shoreline erosion control structure, and there are no reasonable alternatives (e.g., relocation).
 Requires a shoreline certification.]

-BRD-1 Temporary shoreline hardening structures in which the imminently dangerous situation has extended beyond the time period of an "emergency" and is now classified as an "unmanaged hazardous condition".
-Applicant must demonstrate a concerted effort to develop and implement a long-term solution which will enable them to remove the temporary erosion control measures.
-For the purposes of this section, "concerted effort" shall mean a bona fide planning effort involving the employment of professional planners, engineers, or consultants to develop and implement a long-term solution whether it involves relocation or abandonment, beach restoration, or some other form of shoreline management.
+BRD-1 Temporary shoreline stabilization structures to alleviate an "ongoing hazardous condition" that amounts to an ongoing threat to public health, safety, and welfare, including natural resources, or for any land use that is imminently threatened by natural hazards.
 A surety bond or other legal or financial assurance may be required to guarantee removal of temporary land uses at the expiration of the permitted time period.

-BRD-2 Private shoreline hardening structures, including seawalls and revetments, at sites that do not have sand beaches where shoreline hardening structures would not interfere with existing recreational and waterline activities, and where there are no reasonable alternatives (e.g., relocation of the structure).
+BRD-2 Private shoreline hardening structures, including seawalls and revetments, at sites that do not have sand beaches where shoreline hardening structures would not adversely affect existing recreational activities.
 Requires a shoreline certification.
 An applicant for a shoreline hardening structure shall complete a coastal hazard mitigation disclosure statement which shall be reviewed simultaneously with the permit.

-BRD-3 Public shoreline hardening structures at sites where public facilities (e.g., public roads, and other public facilities) critical to public health and or safety will be severely damaged or destroyed without shoreline hardening, and there are no reasonable alternatives (e.g., relocation of the facility).
+BRD-3 Public shoreline hardening structures at sites where public facilities (e.g., public roads, and other public facilities) are located.
 Requires a shoreline certification.
 An applicant for a shoreline hardening structure shall complete a coastal hazard mitigation disclosure statement which shall be reviewed simultaneously with the permit.

-P-16 BEACH RESTORATION / SAND MANAGEMENT
+P-16 BEACH RESTORATION / BEACH MANAGEMENT

-SPA-1 Sand management activities that conform to the guidelines set forth in the small-scale beach restoration program as approved by the board as contained in Exhibit 8.
+SPA-1 Beach management activities (e.g., sand pushing, sand backpassing) that conform to the guidelines set forth in the small-scale beach restoration program as approved by the board as contained in Exhibit 8.

-SPA-2 Beach restoration projects not to exceed one thousand cubic yards that conform to the guidelines set forth in the small scale beach restoration program as approved by the board as contained in Exhibit 8.
+SPA-2 Beach restoration projects, including sand recovery, not to exceed three thousand cubic yards that conform to the guidelines set forth in the small scale beach restoration program as approved by the board as contained in Exhibit 8.